simoneSantoni/NLP-orgs-markets/week4/hackathon.md

 ## Your task (Step 3)

 Use the statistical or ML framework of your choice to reveal the semantic features that are more closely associated with or best predict leadership effectiveness.
 Admitted languages for the statistical or ML analysis: Julia, Python, R, Rust, or Stata.

+## Deliverables and deadline

+By June 9 (5:00 PM) submit the code for your project and a 5-frame slideshow
+illustrating: i) the process for your analysis; ii) the main result you achieve, i.e., the extent to which you can explain of predict leadership effectiveness using word embeddings.